 A short descent from the pass to the east leads to Rifugio Galassi hut (2018m).

 A short ascent on the yesterday's route leads back to Forcella Piccola pass.
 It's advisable to depose the overnight luggage somewhere at a hidden place.
 The route - marked with red spots - leads up to the high valley east of Antelao north ridge, that is filled with scree.
 Rockclimbing starts at app.
 2400m.
 The ascent route through this area does mainly a traverse to the right, using ledges and short steps to the next ledge.
 At app.
 2700m you reach the broad ridge called "La Bala".
 Higher this becomes for some meters a narrow and exposed ridge and then forms the huge ramp of the "Laste" that falls down several hundred meters on both sides.
 The ramp is followed in uniform steepness, in the upper part channels are cutted into the slabs.
 Between the lower and the upper part of these slabs a gap has to be crossed and the higher part is reached by a chimney (UIAA II).
-On the upper 200m the route runs near the ridge, passes the emergency shelter of Bivacco Cosi (3111m) by a chimney.
+On the upper 200m the route runs near the ridge and passes the spot where there used to be the emergency shelter of Bivacco Cosi (3111m) by a chimney.
 The typical tower on top of the "Laste" has to be climbed on the west side.
 At the most exposed part a cable helps climbing another chimney (UIAA II).
 After the next ledges the final meters to the summit run on the east side of the ridge.

 On the same route.
 Be careful – the descent is the more dangerous part!
 Once you have left the lowest rocks you can shorten the route to Forcella Piccola with a downhill slide through the scree.

 This is also possible to Rifugio Scotter half way between Forcella Piccola and Rifugio San Marco